Token Games and History-Deterministic Quantitative-Automata: Deciding History-Determinism via Two Token Games

 As in the proof of \cref{cl:solveG2LimSup}, we can represent $G_2(\A)$ as a game on an arena that is the product of three copies of $\A$, one for Eve and two for Adam.
 The winning condition for Eve is that the smallest weight seen infinitely often on the run built on her copy of $\A$ should be at least as large as both of the minimal weights seen infinitely often on the runs built on Adam's copies.
 We will encode this winning condition as a parity condition, but, unlike in the $\LimSup$ case, we will need to use an additional memory structure, which we describe now.

 The weights on Eve's run will be encoded by \textit{odd} priorities, with smaller weights corresponding to higher priorities, as for $\LimInf$ the lowest weight seen infinitely often is the one that matters, while weights on Adam's runs will be encoded by \textit{even} priorities, but only once both of Adam's runs have seen the corresponding weight or a lower one.
-Keeping track of this last condition requires the following additional memory sturucture, which encodes which of Adam's runs has seen which weight recently.
+Keeping track of this last condition requires the following additional memory structure, which encodes which of Adam's runs has seen which weight recently.

 More precisely, let $k$ be the number of weights in $\A$.
-Moves corresponding to Eve choosing a transition of weight $i$ have priority $2(k-i+1)-1$, that is, an odd priority that is larger the smaller $i$ is.
-Further, for each weight, we use a three-valued variable $x_i\in\{0,1,2\}$, initiated to $0$, which gets updated as follows: if $x_i=0$ and the game takes a transition with a weight $w\leq i$ on one of Adam's runs, $x_i$ is updated to $1$ or $2$ according to which of Adam's run saw this weight; if $x_i=1$ (resp.\ $2$) and Adam's second (resp.\ first) run takes a transition with weight $w\leq i$, then $x_i$ is reset to $0$.
-Transitions that reset variables to $0$ have priority $2(k-i+1)$ for the minimal $i$ such that the transition resets $x_i$ to $0$; other transitions have priority $1$.
-Other moves do not affect $x_i$, and have priority~$1$.
+Moves corresponding to Eve choosing a transition of $\A$ with weight $i$ have priority $2(k-i+1)-1$, that is, an odd priority that is larger the smaller $i$ is.
+Further, for each weight $i\in[1..k]$, we use a three-valued variable $x_i\in\{0,1,2\}$, initiated to $0$, which gets updated as follows: if $x_i=0$ and the game move corresponds to Adam choosing a transition of $\A$ with weight $w\leq i$ in one of his runs, $x_i$ is updated to $1$ or $2$ according to which of Adam's run saw this weight; if $x_i=1$ (resp.\ $2$) and the game move corresponds to Adam choosing a transition of $\A$ with weight $w\leq i$ in his second (resp.\ first) run, then $x_i$ is reset to $0$.
+Moves that reset variables to $0$ have priority $2(k-i+1)$ for the minimal $i$ such that the transition resets $x_i$ to $0$.
+Other moves have priority~$1$.

 We now argue that the highest priority seen infinitely often along a play is even if and only if the $\LimInf$ value of Eve's run is at least as high as that of both of Adam's runs.
 Indeed, the maximal odd priority seen infinitely often on a play is $2(k-i+1)-1$ such that $i$ is the minimal priority seen on Eve's run infinitely often, and the maximal even priority seen infinitely often is $2(k-j+1)$ where $j$ is the minimal weight such that both of Adam's runs see $j$ or a smaller priority infinitely often.
 In particular, $2(k-i+1)-1<2(k-j+1)$ if and only if $i\geq j$, that is, if Eve wins $G_2(\A)$.